Thibs/cloudflare_update_proxied_status_dns/README.md

 This bash script use Cloudflare API to update **"Proxy Status"**

-The Proxy Status can be changed to "Proxied" (=using Cloudflare services) or "DNS only" (by-pass Cloudflare services)
+The Proxy Status can be changed to "Proxied" (=using Cloudflare services) or "DNS only" (bypass Cloudflare services)

-The main usage is to temporary disable it to renew local Let's Encrypt certificate (even if Cloudflare could work with an expirate certificate)
+The main usage is to temporary disabled Cloudflare services to renew local Let's Encrypt certificates (even if Cloudflare could work with an expirate certificate)

 ## prerequisite